KannonZenetism/zenetism-field-physics/zenetism/MP03_ethics_and_soul_ch5-6.md

 ### Introduction — The Layered Configuration of Soul

 Zenetism teaches that the soul is not a singular entity.
-It is a **layered configuration—**
+It is a **layered configuration**—
 a structural unfolding through the Tree of Becoming.

 The soul does not move through isolated lifetimes.
-It expresses itself as a **resonant orchestration,**
+It expresses itself as a **resonant orchestration**,
 a multidimensional field
 that either coheres or fragments
 across time, form, and depth.

 At the center of this orchestration is the Deep Soul and Deep Mind—
 Archeus and Noeüs.
 This is the permanent structure
 that dreams, integrates, and remembers
 the many selves it seeds across the multiverse.

 These selves—
 Anthra and Nousa,